stadelmanma/netl-ap-map-flow/examples/bulk-run-example.rst

 Intro
 =====

 The BulkRun class housed in the RunModel submodule allows the user to setup a test matrix where all combinations of a parameter set can be tested taking advantage of multiple cores on the computer.
 It relies heavily on the core methods and classes in the RunModel submodule and it is recommended that you go through the example  `running-the-flow-model <running-the-flow-model.rst>`_ before trying to use the script to be familiar with how the code will work behind the scenes.
 In addition to the core methods a special class is used to facilitate running a test matrix, `BulkRun <../ApertureMapModelTools/RunModel/__BulkRun__.py>`_.
 It is also recommended you view the source of the class to understand the flow of the program.
 Lastly the script `apm_bulk_run.py <../scripts/apm_bulk_run.py>`_ can be used to process a bulk run for you by supplying one or more YAML formatted input files to it.
-An example YAML file is displayed below and to run the script you need to have the :code:`pyyaml` module installed which can be installed via pip.
+An example YAML file is displayed below and to run the script you need to have :code:`pyyaml` installed which, can be installed via pip.

 The BulkRun Class
 =================